High school coach on what Ducks can expect from 5-star recruit Dante Moore - NewsBreak

 Inflation making back-to-school budgets tight for local parents

-EUGENE, Ore. — After two stressful pandemic school years, parents in Lane County are dealing with a different stress: inflation driving record high prices for back-to-school supplies.
-Our news team spoke to parents and an economist at the University of Oregon about why we are seeing these record highs...
+EUGENE, Ore. — Watch #LiveOnKVAL for more on this story.
+After two stressful pandemic school years, parents in Lane County are dealing with a different stress: inflation driving record high prices for back-to-school supplies.
+Our news team spoke to parents and an economist at the University of Oregon about...

 Lane County woman celebrates 101st birthday